alloba/book-of-hours-notes/skills-and-languages/Anbary & Lapidary.md

 ## Description
 Anbary & Lapidary

-'Lightning is a little life, and jewels are its eyes.' - Eva Dewulf
+'Lightning is a little life, and jewels are its eyes.' - [[world-at-large/Eva Dewulf|Eva Dewulf]]
 ## Tree of Wisdom Entries